relateddigital/visilabs-ios/README.md

 , realTimeUrl: "http://rt.visilabs.net", channel: "IOS", actionUrl: "http://s.visilabs.net/actjson")
 ```

-If you want to use geofence module  you need to add geofenceUrl, geofenceEnabled and maxGeofenceCount parameter. maxGeofenceCount parameter indicates the maximum number of geographic areas which SDK can track.
-By default IOS is able track 20 geofences, but if you need to restrict maximum number of geofences you can define a number less than 20 to maxGeofenceCount parameter.
+If you want to use geofence module  you need to add **geofenceUrl**, **geofenceEnabled** and **maxGeofenceCoun**t parameter. **maxGeofenceCount** parameter indicates the maximum number of geographic areas which SDK can track.
+By default IOS is able to track 20 geofences, but if you need to restrict maximum number of geofences you can define a number less than 20 to **maxGeofenceCount** parameter.

 ```swift
 Visilabs.createAPI(organizationId: "YOUR_ORGANIZATION_ID", siteId: "YOUR_SITE_ID"